ElsevierSoftwareX/SOFTX_2020_238/gstlal/doc/pages/review/action_items.md

 	- turned off SL6 until it works
 	- got nightly build running on debian:
 		- includes all gstlal-packages, all documentation, all unit tests

-elements:
-	- lal_statevector:
-		- added warning messages if required-on/required-off have too many bits for width of input stream
-		- generalized transform_caps() so that sink-->src conversions are complete
-		- added notifications for sample count properties
-		- wrote unit test
-	- lal_sumsquares:
-		- wrote unit test
-	- lal_togglecomplex:
-		- wrote unit test
-	- lal_cachesrc:
-		- are the warnings and errors related to lack of data in do_seek() correct?  i.e., are warnings and errors needed for these conditions?  done:  lack of start time is no longer an error, element seeks to start of cache in this case
-	- lal_gate:
-		- removed 64-bit support for control stream:  not possible to specify threshold to that precision
-		- why not signal control_queue_head_changed on receipt of NEW_SEGMENT?  not needed.
-	- lal_statevector
-		- statevector:  why the mask?  remove?  maybe safer to remove.  removed
-	- lal_segmentsrc:
-		- wrote a unit test
-	- lvshmsink/src:
-		- wrote pass-through unit test
-	- lal_cachesrc:
-		- wrote a unit test

 - Analysis Makefiles should be documented (e.g., parameters); Do we want them to be made more generic?
  - *Chad: Done*.  \ref gstlalinspiralofflinesearchpage